Moove raises $23M to create flexible options for drivers to own cars in Africa – TechCrunch

-Africa is home to more than a billion people where a majority have limited or no access to vehicle financing.
+Africa is home to more than a billion people, where a majority have limited or no access to vehicle financing.
 In fact, the continent has the lowest per capita vehicle ownership in the world.
 In 2019, Africa had fewer than 900,000 new vehicle sales.
 The U.S. sold more than 17 million new cars that same year.

 In Nigeria, owning a car is a luxury very few people can afford.
-It is a similar case across Africa where car owners often recycle used cars between themselves because of the difficulty of accessing new ones.
-Moove, an African mobility company with a fintech play, wants to change that and is raising $23 million in Series A to scale rapidly across the continent.
+It is a similar case across Africa, where car owners often recycle used cars between themselves because of the difficulty of accessing new ones.
+Moove, an African mobility company with a fintech play, wants to change that, and is raising $23 million in Series A to scale rapidly across the continent.

 Moove was founded by Ladi Delano and Jide Odunsi in 2019.
-In an interview with TechCrunch, Delano said he and Odunsi, whilst trying to figure out the problems to solve in Nigeria after years of running successful businesses, were left startled by the figures highlighted above: Less than a million new cars sold in an entire continent and over 17 million in the U.S. alone.
+In an interview with TechCrunch, Delano said he and Odunsi, whilst trying to figure out the problems to solve in Nigeria after years of running successful businesses, were left startled by the figures highlighted above: Fewer than than a million new cars sold in an entire continent and more than 17 million in the U.S. alone.

 “It became clear to us that people aren’t buying cars in Africa because there’s no access to finance.
 When you look anywhere else in the world, you have financing in most parts of the developed world when you try to buy a car.
-It’s that way in the UK, or Europe and the US.
-And that’s what’s driving mobility drive and vehicle sales,” Delano said during the interview.
+It’s that way in the U.K., or Europe and the U.S. And that’s what’s driving mobility drive and vehicle sales,” Delano said during the interview.

 The founders saw it as a huge task to address this deficit and figured that deploying an asset financing model was the go-to approach.
 Moove says it is democratizing vehicle ownership by employing a revenue-based vehicle financing model.
-However, this applies to only a subset of the driving population across the continent: mobility entrepreneurs.
+However, this applies to only a subset of the driving population across the continent Moove calls mobility entrepreneurs.

+These include drivers who work in the mobility space (car-hailing, ride-hailing and bus-hailing, among others).
+Although they make up a small part of Africans who need Moove’s services, Delano says the market for “mobility entrepreneurs” is enormous.

-Why mobility entrepreneurs instead of the overall populace?
+What’s the rational behind backing ride-hailing drivers instead of the overall populace?
 Delano tells TechCrunch that inasmuch as Moove is changing how people have access to new cars in Africa, he wants the company to solve some of the unemployment problems facing the continent, even more so in Nigeria.

-So instead of providing the service for individuals from all spheres of life who cannot guarantee a payback, why not target mobility entrepreneurs who would use the opportunity to work and, in turn, generate income to pay back.
+So instead of providing the service for individuals from all spheres of life who cannot guarantee a payback, why not target drivers who would use the opportunity to work and, in turn, generate income to pay back.

-Mobility entrepreneurs include drivers who work in the mobility space (car-hailing, ride-hailing, bus-hailing, among others).
-Although they make up a small part of Africans who need Moove’s services, Delano says the market for mobility entrepreneurs is enormous.

 Moove’s loan repayment process is more suitable to drivers than what traditionally exists in the market.
 Nigerian banks, for instance, are known to collect a 10-50% deposit from drivers; Moove says it charges 5%.
 The net effective annual interest rate also differs significantly.
 Nigerian banks charge between 20 to 25%; however, Moove runs on an 8-13% rate.